hugochan/BAMnet/README.md

 * Download the preprocessed data from [here](https://1drv.ms/u/s!AjiSpuwVTt09gSE2niFGjdIVsqA7?e=PEf6sT) and put the data folder under the root directory.

 * Create a folder (e.g., `runs/WebQ/`) to save model checkpoint.
 You can download the pretrained models from [here](https://1drv.ms/u/s!AjiSpuwVTt09gSLcnrp0GyKtpWBg?e=DtqYt8).
+(Note: if you cannot access the above data and pretrained models, please download from [here](http://academic.hugochan.net/download/BAMnet-WebQ.zip).)

 * Please modify the config files in the `src/config/` folder to suit your needs.
 Note that you can start with modifying only the data folder (e.g., `data_dir`, `model_file`, `pre_word2vec`) and vocab size (e.g., `vocab_size`, `num_ent_types`, `num_relations`), and leave other hyperparameters as they are.